LucaDiStasio/wincmd-novice/_episodes/01-intro.md

 of expressing your instructions to the computer.
 It doesn't need to be complicated or difficult, just a vocabulary of commands and a simple grammar for using them.

-This is what the shell provides - a simple language and a **command-line interface** to use it through.
+This is what the command prompt provides - a simple language and a **command-line interface** to use it through.

 The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
-It is called so because when you type a command and press <kbd>Return</kbd> the shell reads your command, evaluates (or "executes") it, prints the output of your command, loops back and waits for you to enter another command.
+It is called so because when you type a command and press <kbd>Return</kbd> the command prompt reads your command, evaluates (or "executes") it, prints the output of your command, loops back and waits for you to enter another command.

-### The Shell
+### The Command Prompt

-A shell is a program like any other.
+A command prompt is a program like any other.
 What's special about it is that its job is to run other programs rather than to do calculations itself.
 The most popular Unix shell is Bash,